maelfabien/maelfabien.github.io/_posts/2019-2-11-Perceptron.md

 ```
 This heads an accuracy of around `80%` which can be largely improved by the next techniques we are going to cover.

+The Github repository of this article can be found [here](https://github.com/maelfabien/Machine_Learning_Tutorials).

 > **Conclusion** : Next step, we are going to explore the Multilayer Perceptron !